-The sago palm is a popular houseplant known for its feathery-like foliage and ease of care.
+The sago palm (Cycas revoluta) is a popular houseplant known for its feathery foliage and ease of care.
 In fact, this is a great plant for beginners and makes an interesting addition to nearly any room.
-While the name might imply that it is a palm, this plant is actually considered a cycad, one of the oldest groups of plants dating back to prehistoric times – hence the plant's hardiness.
+It can even be grown outdoors.
+While the name might imply that it is a palm, this plant is actually considered a cycad, one of the oldest groups of plants dating back to prehistoric times -- hence the plant's hardiness.

 How to Care for Sago Palms

 Sago palms are easy to care for but do require special needs, such as bright light, although they will tolerate low-light conditions.
 What they will not tolerate, however, is too much moisture.
 Sago palms prefer to be situated in well-drained soil, and like other cycad plants, they do not respond well to overwatering.
 In fact, too much water can quickly lead to root rot and eventual death.
 Therefore, it's best to allow the plant to dry out some between waterings.
 Sago palm plants also require regular fertilizing monthly to ensure vigorous health and encourage sago palm blooms.
 However, these plants might take 15 years before they bloom in containers (if at all), at which time the sago palm blooms only about every third year (on average).
 This often takes place in late spring.

 While sago palms, for the most part, are problem free plants, you may on occasion encounter problems with sago palms.
 One of the most common complaints is sago palm yellowing.
 However, as is the case with most cycads, this is a normal reaction as the plant conserves nutrients -- with older leaves turning yellow and then brown.
 On the other hand, if sago palm yellowing occurs with new growth, this could signal a nutrient deficiency.
 Insects can be another factor, as these plants are well known for harboring pests like scale bugs.
 Newly planted sago palms that suffer from yellowing may be the result of improper planting or poor drainage.